YashVarpe05/Analytics-Intelligence/README.md

 ## 📈 Data Source

 The dashboard uses `final_data.csv` which contains customer data with the following key fields:

 - Customer demographics and segments
 - Revenue and CLTV metrics
 - Churn probability and risk levels
 - Product category revenue breakdowns
 - Geographic and behavioral data

+## ⚡ Performance Tips

+- Preprocess CSV data to reduce data loading time
+- Use caching for frequently accessed endpoints
+- Optimize images and static assets for faster rendering

 ## 🎨 UI/UX Features